 He played a practice round at Berkshire Hills with Wahconah member Paul Briggs, one of seven county amateurs in Mon day's field, this week and liked what he saw.

 "The greens are spectacular," Torres said.
-"They are smooth and fast, yet they are also receptive.

 In last year's Mass.
 Open, Torres got off to a strong start and was near the top of the leaderboard when a pushed second shot on the 18th hole at Oak Hill Country Club in Fitchburg hit a tree and led to a triple bogey.